ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_wrangling_SOP.md

 - The `organ_part` or `model_organ_part` should be the most specific organ part available
 - `biomaterial_id`s should be either consistent with the publication or the tissue provider to allow identification of biomaterials with shared donors
 - Try to encourage the contributor to provide a meaningful identifier, not just a single digit

+**Library preparation protocol** <br>
+You can refer to the [assay cheat sheet](https://docs.google.com/spreadsheets/d/1H9i1BK-VOXtMgGVv8LJZZZ9rbTG4XCQTBRxErdqMvWk/edit#gid=0) for existing, standard assays so that we stay consistent across Lattice, EBI and UCSC wrangling teams.

 ## Contributor Matrix and cell types SOP
 For each project, wranglers should endeavour to find an expression matrix and if not embedded within that matrix, a listing of cell type annotations.
 These are generally linked from a publication, present as a supplementary file on the publication, GEO or ArrayExpress submission.